matttrice/hsu-extractor/README.md

 ## Usage

-Add a folder named `pptx` in the same directory as `extractr.py` and add the powerpoint files to be parsed in that folder.
+Add a directory named `pptx` at the same level, next to this repo.
+Add powerpoint files to be parsed by the extractor in that folder.
 Then run the script.
+You will be presented with the list of pptx files in the directory.
+Select the file you want to parse and the script will output the html to the console.

 ```bash
 python extractr.py